QingZ11/nebula-website/content/en/posts/review-on-graph-databases/index.md

 The current stats is that there are 200 M nodes in PROD cluster, hundred queries and updates per minute, 70 asset types and test clusters with over 200 M nodes.

-Plus, they also adopted graph database in authorization, distrubuted tracing, and visualize the netflix infra and relations like how code gets committed to stash, built on jenkins, deployed by spinnaker.
+Plus, they also adopted graph database in authorization, distributed tracing, and visualize the netflix infra and relations like how code gets committed to stash, built on jenkins, deployed by spinnaker.

 ### Adobe **[11]**